High yellow: Art and popular culture

 The terminology and its cultural aspects were explored in Dael Orlandersmith's play Yellowman, a 2002 Pulitzer Prize Finalist in drama.
 The play depicts a dark-skinned girl whose own mother "inadvertently teaches her the pain of rejection and the importance of being accepted by the 'high yellow' boys".
 One reviewer described the term as having "the inherent, unwieldy power to incite black Americans with such intense divisiveness and fervor" as few others.

-In popular print media, Life published a full-page colour reproduction on page 34 of its 1st February 1937 issue of a 1934 painting by Reginald Marsh (artist) as part of an article entitled "Living Art at $5 Per Picture".
+In popular print media, Life published a full-page colour reproduction on page 34 of its 1 February 1937 issue of a 1934 painting by Reginald Marsh as part of an article entitled "Living Art at $5 Per Picture".
 Titled "High Yaller", the painting's subject is a light-skinned black woman dressed in bright yellow from head to foot walking down a Harlem street.

 The phrase survives in folk songs such as "The Yellow Rose of Texas", which originally referred to Emily West Morgan, a "mulatto" indentured servant apocryphally associated with the Battle of San Jacinto.
 Blind Willie McTell's song "Lord, Send Me an Angel" has its protagonist forced to choose among three women, described as "Atlanta yellow", "Macon brown", and a "Statesboro blackskin".
 Bessie Smith's song "I've Got What It Takes", by Clarence Williams, refers to "a slick high yeller" boyfriend who "turned real pale" when she would not wait for him to get out of jail.
 Curtis Mayfield's song "We the People Who Are Darker Than Blue" makes reference to a "high yellow gal".
 In "Big Leg Blues", Mississippi John Hurt sings: "Some crave high yellow.
 I like black and brown."

-Digital Underground's 1991 album Sons of the P featured "No Nose Jobs", a song in which Shock G as Humpty Hump opines: